pudly/schmopera-hugo/content/articles/carmen.md

 <figcaption>A scene from Lyric Opera of Kansas City's production of Carmen, 2022.
 Photo: Don Ipock.</figcaption>
 </figure>

-In the same token, Fennel came onto the stage for the final scene with an eerie stillness, but didn't fully get out of that stillness to commit a crime of passion.
+In the same token, Fennell came onto the stage for the final scene with an eerie stillness, but didn't fully get out of that stillness to commit a crime of passion.
 Perhaps it was a dramatic approach by director ​​Anna Maria Bruzzese, for José to emphasize his undoing.
-Jackson's death was grotesque and gripping, with Fennel stabbing her once, then again and picking her up as he forced the knife under her ribs.
+Jackson's death was grotesque and gripping, with Fennell stabbing her once, then again and picking her up as he forced the knife under her ribs.
 Jackson screamed and then did at least five bone chilling and measured gasps and gurgles.
 A very memorable moment.

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1665346680/media/2022/10/LOKC_2carmen_0994_u47umo.jpg){{% /md %}}